This webpage contains affiliate links. See more details here.

 Once you arrive at Firenze Santa Maria Novella station, you're a 15-minute walk away from the historic centre and most sights of Florence.

-The historic centre of Florence is a compact little gem so wherever you choose to stay, you are never going to be too far from the main sights and a variety of restaurants, bars and great shops.
+Wonder where to stay in Florence?
+The Florence's historic centre is a compact so wherever inside it you choose to stay, you will never be too far from the sights, restaurants and great shops.

 You simply need to decide if you want to be right in the heart of the action in the city center, or if you'd prefer to stay in the less bustling Oltrarno, surrounded by charming osterias and unique boutiques, or perhaps retreat to the hills, which is ideal during the hot summer months.
 Florence truly has something to offer everyone.